RXNT/react-jsonschema-form-pagination/README.md

 CustomTabs will receive 3 properties
 - `activeTab` - currently active tab
-- `tabs` - list of tabs (generated from tabID and tabData)
+- `tabs` - list of tabs (generated from nav and tabData)
-- `onTabChange` - callback on tab selection
+- `onNavChange` - callback on nav selection change

 Look at pagination for more details.

 ## Tab ordering

 By default all tabs rendered in order they appear in uiSchema, since it's a primary source of layer reference, however it's not reliable way to do so.
-You can override natural ordering with `ui:tabOrder` property in `uiSchema`, consisting of ordered array of tabID's.
+You can override natural ordering with `ui:tabOrder` property in `uiSchema`, consisting of ordered array of nav's.
 It works the same way as [`ui:order`](https://github.com/mozilla-services/react-jsonschema-form#object-fields-ordering) in mozilla project.